MertSAP/AppTemplater/README.md

 # Background

-AppTemplater is an SAP CAP Application that allows Developers to jumpstart their projects by defining and modelling Service/Applications via a Fiori Interface.
+AppTemplater is a SAP Cloud Application Programming Model(CAP) Application that allows Developers to jumpstart their projects by defining and modelling Service/Applications via a Fiori Interface.
 Through the User Interface the following aspects of a Service/Application can be modelled:

 * Entities - Both Master Data and Managed
   * The Fields of an Entity including